toml-f/toml-f/README.md

 cmake --build _build
 ```

+To include `toml-f` in your CMake project, check the [example integration with CMake](https://github.com/toml-f/tf-cmake-example).

 ### Testing

 We employ a [validator suite](https://github.com/BurntSushi/toml-test) to test the standard compliance of this implementation.
 To use this testing a `go` installation is required.
-The installation of the validator suite will be handled by `meson` automatically without installing into the users `go` workspace.
+The installation of the validator suite will be handled by meson automatically without installing into the users `go` workspace.
 Run the tests with

 ```